1983 Pacific typhoon season: Typhoon Georgia (Luding)

 A large area of thunderstorm activity formed west of the Philippines.
 Rapidly organizing on September 28, Georgia became a tropical storm by the next morning.
 Moving westward, it tracked across Hainan Island to the south of China.
 Wind gusts reached 60 kn both at Tate's Cairn and Kowloon Tsai Hill in Hong Kong.
 Ultimately the storm made its final landfall in Hà Nam Ninh, Vietnam before dissipating while entering Laos.
 Georgia killed 26, damaged 7000 buildings, and led to a loss of 247000 acre of rice.
 The 13 to 14 in of rainfall it brought to Vietnam relieved drought conditions.

 Tropical Depression Mameng

-This system was recognized by the Hong Kong Royal Observatory, the JMA and the PAGASA.
+This system was recognized by the Hong Kong Royal Observatory, the JMA and PAGASA.
 A tropical depression formed in the South China Sea near Xisha Dao on October 2, and moved northwest, dissipating near Hanoi a couple days later.

 Tropical Storm Herbert (Neneng)

 The initial disturbance was first spotted 250 mi east of Mindanao.
 Moving westward for the next few days without development, the system moved into the South China Sea.
 The system became a tropical storm on October 7 to due significantly increased low-level southwesterlies spinning up its circulation.
 The cyclone then moved west-northwest, striking Nha Trang, Vietnam.
 The convective pattern was slow to fade as it drifted westward across Indochina over the next few days.
 Forty perished during this tropical cyclone.